4 ways to prevent caterpillars on weed plants | AMS

 3. Depend On Praying Mantises

-Praying mantises may appear to be pests themselves, but they are actually very good at eliminating caterpillars.
-These creatures wait patiently for anything that may invade your crops and the moment they spot caterpillars, praying mantises turn these devastating caterpillars into their next meal.
+Praying mantises may appear to be pests, but they are very good at eliminating caterpillars.
+These creatures wait patiently for anything that may invade your crops, and the moment they spot caterpillars, praying mantises turn these devastating caterpillars into their next meal.

 4. Count On Parasitic Wasps

-Another insect that will work at controlling caterpillars on your behalf is parasitic wasps.
-This army of parasitic wasps knows what they want in caterpillars – they kill caterpillars and some use the bodies of caterpillars to lay and hatch their eggs.
+Another insect that will work at controlling caterpillars on your behalf as a parasitic wasp.
+This army of parasitic wasps knows what they want in caterpillars – they kill caterpillars, and some use the bodies of caterpillars to lay and hatch their eggs.
 If you can get the ecosystem to do your work for you, then that makes your job so much easier.

-You should not be overly anxious when caterpillars invade your cannabis.
-If you are able to pick them manually, do it.
-But if you have a huge parcel of land where you’ve put your cannabis, then apply other methods, especially the use of bacterial sprays.
+It would be best if you were not overly anxious when caterpillars invade your cannabis.
+If you can pick them up manually, do it.
+But if you have a massive parcel of land where you’ve put your cannabis, apply other methods, especially bacterial sprays.
 Otherwise, for small portions, wasps and praying mantises can do the job for you and save you a lot of time and resources.
 The best way to take care of a caterpillar invasion on your cannabis is to act quickly.